GeneseeValleyCalligraphyGuild/gvcalligraphy.org/src/pages/index.md

 **Our Latest Workshop Offerings**

+On March 1, from 4-6 PM, Violet Smythe will present a short program on painting flowers, for members only.
+You Must be a member Before February 25 to join this session.
+[Flatbrush Flowers](/img/2026-VS-Flatbrush-Flowers.pdf)

-We will be hosting a Zoom workshop with Carrie Imai shortly, for members only.
+We will be hosting a Zoom workshop with Carrie Imai in March, for members only.
 [Italics with Carrie Imai](/img/GVCG_Carrie_2026.pdf)

 Workshops are held two or more times a year.
 Recent instructors have included Violet Smythe, Suzie Beringer, Mike Gold, Barbara Close, Randall Hasson, Annie Barnhardt (Gail Vick Barnhardt), Carol Henshaw, Carrie Imai, Rosie Kelly, Lorrie Frear.